Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Introduction

 \section{Introduction}

-One of the remaining challenges for developing reliable reinforcement learning (RL) agents is their ability to generalise to novel scenarios, that is, those not encountered during training.
-This is the main research question investigated in the zero-shot policy transfer setting \citep[ZSPT,][]{kirk_survey_2023}.
-Here the agent trains on several variations of an environment, defined by contexts, and must generalise to new ones.
-Recent work by \citet{jiang_importance_2023} has demonstrated that for off-policy approaches, continuous exploration throughout the training process can improve generalisation to unseen contexts.
-They argue that this exploration allows the agent to learn about parts of the training environments which are not needed for the optimal policy during training, but could nonetheless improve performance when testing on unseen contexts.
+One of the remaining challenges for developing reliable reinforcement learning (RL) agents is their ability to generalize to novel scenarios, that is, those not encountered during training.
+This is the research question investigated in the zero-shot policy transfer setting \citep[ZSPT,][]{kirk_survey_2023}.
+Here the agent trains on a limited set of variations of an environment, defined by contexts, and must generalize to new ones.
+Recent work by \citet{jiang_importance_2023} has argued that learning about parts of the training contexts which are not needed for the optimal policy during training (i.e., that are \emph{irrelevant} with respect to the training performance), could nonetheless improve performance when testing on unseen contexts.
+They demonstrate that their off-policy, exploration-based approach, that never stops exploring throughout the training process, can improve generalization in this ZSPT setting.